VeganPorkChop/Engineering3Q4Project/README.md

 ```sudo
 sudo pigpiod
 ```
 after a restart.
 Don't know why, but it doesnt work otherwise.
-Here is the error message
+Here is the error message:
 ```py
 Can't connect to pigpio at 127.0.0.1(8888)
 ```
+* The image recognition is very light sensative, and normally only works at a certain time of say.
+Use a wall or don't use it near a window.
+* The example code for the image recognition doesn't work off of the site, its library imports are bad and ineffective.
+Skip straight to using the final code.
+* The image recognition doesn't like reflections.
+Don't use acrylic for the plate.
+* The recording portion of OpenCV is bad, but the computer won't let you connect more than one object to the PiCamera.
+* The servos don't need as much of output capability as you think (PID code).
+Our prototype code lets the servos go from  -0.06 to 0.06 htz.
+*
 # CAD
 ## Milestone Reflection Questions
 * **What are the external dimensions of your design in mm (length, width, and height)?**